Karen Zacarias: Career

 She was the first playwright-in-residence at the Arena Stage in Washington, D.C.

 She has written several plays, including The Book Club Play, Legacy of Light, Mariela in the Desert, The Sins of Sor Juana, The Sun Also Rises and adaptations of plays such as How the Garcia Girls Lost Their Accents, Just Like Us and others.
 Theaters that have showcased her plays include the Kennedy Center, Arena Stage, Goodman Theatre, Round House Theatre, Denver Center for the Performing Arts, Alliance Theatre, Imagination Stage (Bethesda, Maryland), Cincinnati Playhouse in the Park, Oregon Shakespeare Festival, GALA Hispanic Theatre, Berkshire Theatre Festival, South Coast Repertory, La Jolla Playhouse, Cleveland Play House, San Jose Repertory Theatre, GEVA Theater, Horizon Theater, People's Light and Theatre, Walnut Street Theater, Arden Theater, Milagro Theater, Teatro Vista, and Aurora Theater.

 Zacarías was invited by the White House Historical Association and the John F. Kennedy Center for the Performing Arts to write a family play about the White House.
 She included young people in the process and her script was converted into a book published by Scholastic.
 It included a foreword by First Lady Michelle Obama.
 The book was called Chasing George Washington and the musical premiered at The Kennedy Center for Performing Arts and was followed by a national tour.

 Zacarías established and founded the Young Playwrights' Theater in 1995.
 She began by volunteering and teaching playwriting classes to children in D.C. classrooms, and they grew so popular that she turned it into a 501c3 nonprofit organization by 1997.

 She is also the founder of the Latino Theatre Commons.

-She has been inspired by works from Maria Ines Fornes, Caryl Churchill, Sarah Ruhl, Lisa Loomer, Lisa Kron and Julia Cho.
+She has been inspired by works from María Irene Fornés, Caryl Churchill, Sarah Ruhl, Lisa Loomer, Lisa Kron and Julia Cho.
 Writing for young people is very important for Zacarías.
 She says:

 "I love writing for young people.
 You can't find a more honest and challenging audience on the planet.
 My strongest playwriting lessons have come in trying to create stories that will resonate with young people—it is a rewarding, hilarious and heartbreaking endeavor to create plays in which kids really see themselves on stage."